 Fortunately, most hotels in Phuket come with a spa, but some are better than others.
 Since you might need it more than once pick a nice resort with both a nice pool and a great spa.
 Most famous is, of course, Banyan Tree Phuket.
 If the rain starts in the morning and it looks like it will last for a while, book your spa treatment early as everyone in your hotel will sooner or later think to have the same idea!

-Patong, Karon, Kata, Kamala and Bangtao are known to super busy in high season, but a lot more quiet in the rainy season and you won’t feel too isolated.
-Other lesser known beaches will most likely feel very lonely during low season.
+Patong, Karon, Kata, Kamala and Bangtao are known to super busy in high season, but a lot quieter in the rainy season and you won’t feel too isolated.
+Other lesser-known beaches will most likely feel very lonely during low season.
 Also, small beaches often appear neglected during these months, and you might be surprised how much trash is brought in by the ocean.

 8. Hotels are cheap!